Guide to Korčula: The island of food and wine

 Another winery on the very entrance in Lumbarda offers stunning tasting room placed in the middle of the winery.
 The Bire winery, a maze of renovated stone houses where each of them has a function in the winemaking process, is a place of special energy.

 Frane Milina Bire, owner and winemaker, produces wines from two grape varieties: Plavac Mali and one of the most treasured Grk wines in Croatia.

 Bire Plavac Mali, a wine that hardly leaves the island, because of very limited production, could be called a rarity.
 Different in style from more powerful red wines from Pelješac, this is elegant, medium-bodied red with velvet tannins and abundance of red fruits mixed with dried herbs.

 Konoba Feral offers simple dishes, like fried octopus and cuttlefish risotto along with the house wine that is produced in the sandy vineyards of Lumbarda.

-More than 30 years of family tradition is found in restaurant More.
+More than 30 years of family tradition is found in the restaurant More.
 Mediterranean cuisine here is based on fresh fish and lobster.
 If you prefer meat, try the domestic lamb.

 Driving up the hills in Korčula

 Family owned and self-sustainable tavern Mate serves vegetables, fruits, and herbs from their own garden.
 Homemade goat cheese and smoked ham are a delicious way to start the meal.
-This tavern is especially praised for the desserts made by Biba who loves to play with the flavors, combining chocolate and herbs grown in their garden.
+This tavern is especially praised for the desserts made by Biba who loves to play with the flavours, combining chocolate and herbs grown in their garden.